Skip to main content

 Pros:

-• 7-stage filtration with UV at nearly $100 less than the full RO100
+• 7-stage filtration with UV at a significant savings over the full RO100

 • Smart LED display shows filter life and water quality